ArmDeveloperEcosystem/kubearchinspect/README.md

 ## Private Registry Authentication

-When `kubearchinspect` discovers an image from a registry that requires authentication, it uses the credential helper defined in `~/.docker/config.json` to obtain the required credentials.
-This is the same as the `docker` command line.
+If `kubearchinspect` discovers an image from a registry that requires authentication, it uses the `docker` credential store located at `~/.docker/config.json` to obtain the required credentials.

 ## Releases

-For release notes and a history of changes of all **production** releases, please see the following:
+For release notes and a history of changes of all releases, please see the following:

 - [Changelog](CHANGELOG.md)